Department of Labor Logo United States Department of Labor

 Job Outlook

-Employment of survey researchers is projected to decline 4 percent from 2022 to 2032.
+Employment of survey researchers is projected to show little or no change from 2023 to 2033.

-Despite declining employment, about 700 openings for survey researchers are projected each year, on average, over the decade.
-All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 800 openings for survey researchers are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 State & Area Data